NMGVox/tic-tac-toe/README.md

 the AI will use the mimax theorem to choose the next best move.
 If the roll is below the difference between 1 and the modifer, then the computer will xchooses a random available space on the board.
 Obviously, there exist better ways to handle this, but the current method works for this small project.

+TO-DO:

+1) Make AI vs AI matches work.
+2) Add transitions (fade-in fade-out) and delays when the computer makes a move.
+3) Make application play nice with devices with smaller screens/zoomed-in browsers.

 Enjoy!